em-bellis/PEER_workshop/3_R_Graphics/README.md

 ## 3b: Intro to `ggplot2`
 We can now follow pretty closely the [Data Visualization with ggplot2 tutorial](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html) to practice making scatter plots, box plots, and time series plots with `ggplot2`.

+For more tips on making graphs with `ggplot`, [The R Graphics Cookbook](https://r-graphics.org) is really great!